Test Complete

 PLEURA: The lungs are surrounded by delicate membranes named pleura.

-• The parietal pleura is the outer membrane which is attached to the inner surface of the thoracic (chest) cavity.
+- The parietal pleura is the outer membrane that is attached to the inner surface of the thoracic (chest) cavity.
 This pleura also separates the pleural cavity from the mediastinum (which houses the heart and the great vessels).

-Serous fluid lies between the two membranes and allows them to easily slide over each other without friction.
+Serous fluid lies between the two membranes, allowing them to slide over each other without friction.
 This ensures that the lungs can easily inflate and deflate with minimal resistance.

 HILUS: Each lung also has a hilus, an indentation in the surface where the blood vessels, bronchi, and nerve fibers enter and exit.
-The pulmonary hila (plural for hilus) are located on the mediastinal (centermost) surface of each lung.
+The pulmonary hila (plural for hilus) are located on each lung's mediastinal (centermost) surface.

 Gas Exchange Structures

-PULMONARY CAPILLARIES: Deoxygenated blood enters into the pulmonary arteries from the right side of the heart and is delivered to the pulmonary capillaries, the smallest blood vessels inside of the lungs, attached to the walls of the alveoli.
+PULMONARY CAPILLARIES: Deoxygenated blood enters the pulmonary arteries from the right side of the heart and is delivered to the pulmonary capillaries, the smallest blood vessels inside the lungs attached to the walls of the alveoli.

-The now oxygen-rich and carbon dioxide-depleted blood travels from the pulmonary capillaries through the pulmonary veins and into the left atrium of the heart for transit to the left ventricle and the systemic circulation.
+The now oxygen-rich and carbon dioxide-depleted blood travels from the pulmonary capillaries through the pulmonary veins and into the left atrium of the heart, where it transits to the left ventricle and systemic circulation.

-SURFACTANT: Alveoli are aided by a thin film called surfactant made up of lipids and proteins which covers their surface and prevents them from collapsing upon exhalation; they reduce the surface tension thus preventing the lungs from sticking together or collapsing.
-(In very premature babies, the surfactant hasn't yet been produced, causing severe respiratory compromise.)
+SURFACTANT: Alveoli are aided by a thin film called surfactant made up of lipids and proteins, which cover their surface and prevent them from collapsing upon exhalation; they reduce the surface tension, thus preventing the lungs from sticking together or collapsing.
+(The surfactant hasn't yet been produced in very premature babies, causing severe respiratory compromise.)

 Pulmonary Function Terms/Definitions

-TIDAL VOLUME: the amount of air that enters the lungs during a normal breath at rest.
+TIDAL VOLUME: the air that enters the lungs during a normal resting breath.
 The average tidal volume is approximately 500 ml in adults.
 The same amount of air leaves the lungs during resting exhalation.

 MINUTE RESPIRATORY VOLUME: (Tidal volume x Respiratory Rate) Defines the volume of air that either enters or exits the lungs per minute.